Table of Contents

 Driving a vehicle as massive as a truck comes with several risks.
 One misstep could lead to a traumatic truck accident, which can cause severe injuries.

-In 2022, 5,837 large trucks were involved in fatal crashes, marking a 1.8% increase from 2021 and a 49% increase in the last ten years.
-These accidents resulted in 5,936 fatalities, a 2% increase from 2021 and 49% in the last decade.
-Notably, only 19% of the victims were truck occupants, including truck drivers.
+According to 2023 data from the National Safety Council (NSC), 5,375 large trucks were involved in fatal crashes, representing a 43% increase in the last 10 years.
+These accidents resulted in 5,472 fatalities, an 8.4% decrease from 2022 but a 40% increase in the previous decade.
+Notably, only 18% of the victims were truck occupants.

 Various factors can cause fatal truck accidents.
 Driver errors, such as fatigue, distraction, speeding, or driving under the influence, play a big role.
 Issues with the truck itself, such as improper maintenance or malfunctioning equipment, can also lead to accidents.
 Additionally, truck accident lawyers have also seen how external factors like bad weather, road conditions, and improperly secured cargo can contribute to a loss of control.

 The list of dangers that truck drivers face is long.
-All these factors combined make driving 18-wheelers, Amazon trucks, tow trucks, delivery trucks, tractor-trailers, and other types of trucks a deadly occupation.
+All these factors combined make driving 18-wheelers, Amazon trucks, tow trucks, delivery trucks, tractor-trailers, and other types of trucks a high-risk occupation.

 The Dangers Truck Drivers Face